• EarlyGame PLUS top logo

 About This Gallery:

-For this gallery, we’re spotlighting 11 films Quentin Tarantino has called personal favorites over the years.
-One quick note before you dive in: this isn’t a definitive “best movies ever” ranking from Tarantino – just the titles he’s repeatedly praised in interviews and podcasts.
+For this gallery, we’re spotlighting 11 films Quentin Tarantino has named among his personal favorites over the years.
+One quick note before you dive in: this is not a definitive “best movies ever” ranking from Tarantino, just a collection of titles he has praised repeatedly in interviews, podcasts, and other conversations.

 Cropped Blow Out